 “(C) Repayment of loans obtained through the United States Small Business Administration; and

-“(D) Payments or other mortgage housing costs, in the case of independent contractors and self-employed individuals.

 “(b) The Mayor may issue one or more grants to a third-party grant-managing entity for the purpose of administering the grant program and making subgrants on behalf of the Mayor in accordance with the requirements of this section.

 “(c) The Mayor, pursuant to section 105 of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
-1204; D.C.
+1206; D.C.
 Official Code § 2-505), may issue emergency rules to implement the provisions of this section.

-“(d) The Mayor, and any third-party entity chosen pursuant to subsection (b), shall maintain a list of all grants awarded pursuant to this section, identifying for each award the grant recipient, the date of award, intended use of the award, and the award amount.
+“(d) The Mayor, and any third-party entity chosen pursuant to subsection (b) of this section, shall maintain a list of all grants awarded pursuant to this section, identifying for each award the grant recipient, the date of award, intended use of the award, and the award amount.
 The Mayor shall publish the list online no later than June 1, 2020, or 5 days following the end of the COVID-19 emergency, whichever is earlier.

 “(e) For the purposes of this section, the term: